 About the project

-This commitment, $56 million from the Australian Government and $14 million from the State Government, is part of the $1.115 billion funding announced in the 2019-20 State Budget for regional roads and infrastructure.
+This safety improvement supported 245 jobs and was delivered on an 80:20 basis with $56 million from the Australian Government and $14 million from the State Government, as part of the $1.115 billion funding announced in the 2019-20 State Budget for regional roads and infrastructure.

 Regional roads are crucial to building and connecting strong communities and growing regional economies.